pygame/pygame/docs/reST/ref/font.rst

       cause the resulting image to maintain transparency information by colorkey rather than (much less efficient) alpha values.

-      If you render '\\n' an unknown char will be rendered.
-Usually a rectangle.
-Instead you need to handle newlines yourself.

       Font rendering is not thread safe: only a single thread can render text at any time.